ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 ### Firmware Maintenance

-The BIOS firmware would have impact on some of the functionalities and performance of the server.
-So it is important to sign up for firmware updates from your server vendors
+The BIOS firmware impacts some of the functionality and performance of the server.
+So it is important to sign up for firmware updates from your server vendors.

 ### How to update firmware